georgeartem/transcendence/stochastic_dft.md

 ***ABSTRACT***

-The transcendence framework outlines a temporal transition for physics and computation: at sub-quantum or Planck scales, continuous decimal metrics become physically meaningless and computationally non-deterministic ("Halting random").
+The transcendence framework outlines a temporal transition for physics and computation: at sub-quantum scales, continuous decimal metrics become physically meaningless and computationally non-deterministic or "Halting random".
 Instead, space, time, and physical constants must be represented as unitless symbolic transformations ($\sqrt{2}, \sqrt{3}, \pi$) across a discrete 3D/5D cubic lattice.

+This paper presents an exact, scale-invariant spatial framework for real-space Stochastic Density Functional Theory (sDFT) that eliminates empirical grid-tuning parameters and resolves the numerical variance instabilities inherent to stochastic electronic structure methods.
+We introduce the Real-Space Grid Normalization Operator $\hat{\Phi}^n$, an exact algebraic scale hierarchy governed by golden-ratio powers $\Phi^n$ ($n \in \{-1, 0, 1, 2, 3, 4\}$) anchored to a base-$\pi$ inscribed 3D cubic voxel bounding volume unit $V_0 = \frac{2\sqrt{2}}{\pi^3}$.
+By incorporating a Cartesian diagonal basis transformation, $\hat{\Phi}^n$ provides exact, closed-form multi-scale normalization factors across real-space grid decimation ($n = -1$), volume integration ($n = 0, 1, 3$), discrete kinetic Laplacian stencils ($n = 2$), and non-local exchange-correlation boundaries ($n = 4$).

+To guarantee physical density conservation and prevent stochastic noise divergence during Monte Carlo sampling sweeps, we enforce a strict information-bounded capacity constraint $\Omega = \sum_{n} \omicron_n$, where discrete atomic/voxel channels $\omicron_n$ bound the total matter-density capacity of the spatial mesh.
+We demonstrate the practical numerical utility of this framework by integrating $\hat{\Phi}^n$ directly into lower-upper-diagonal (LUD) matrix staging and pivot selection within Gaussian elimination linear solvers.
+This dual construction—combining an exact geometric volume invariant with bounded matter-density channels—provides a mathematically complete, zero-parameter foundation for linear-scaling stochastic electronic structure calculations.

 ***SUMMARY***

 The README.md root architecture constructs a temporal reality not from continuous spatial coordinates, but from discrete geometric relationships.
-The text establishes a bridge to a stochastic DFT (Density Functional Theory) model through three progressive stages:
+Here we establish a bridge to a stochastic DFT (Density Functional Theory) model through three progressive stages:

 1. Breakdown of Continuous Decimals at the Quantum Scale: In standard Cartesian space, representing irrational numbers like $\pi$ or $\sqrt{2}$ requires infinitely fine measuring sticks.
 At the Planck scale, attempting to compute these values via continuous decimal increments leads to algorithmic limits where binary calculations cross into noise and halting randomness.
 The text asserts that $\pi$ and $\sqrt{2}$ must be encoded as symbolic logic gates rather than floating-point decimals, decoupling calculation from unit dependencies.

 2. Recursive Staging and the Transition to Randomness: To construct higher-dimensional spatial relationships, the system rotates unit vectors across intermediate angles ($45^\circ$ for $\sqrt{2}$, $90^\circ$ for $\sqrt{3}$, and subsequent prime roots like $\sqrt{5}, \sqrt{13}$).
 As the height scale $H \to 0$ and iterations $N \to \infty$, $\pi$ acts as a "temporal inscription of the cubic scaffolding."
-However, because space is instantaneously created and destroyed at the Planck threshold, deterministic evaluation fails.

 3. Emergence of Stochastic DFT: In standard electronic structure calculations (Kohn-Sham DFT), deterministic diagonalization of grid points scales exponentially or cubically.
 When mapped to the transcendence cubic scaffolding, exact deterministic spatial tracking at every voxel becomes computationally intractable due to anthropic compute limits.
-To overcome this, the model moves to stochastic sampling: replacing exact orbital evaluations with random basis vectors (stochastic orbitals) sampled across the discrete voxel grid.
-Just as the text describes spatial values resolving into anthropic choice and probabilistic thresholds at $H \to 0$, stochastic DFT resolves global electronic densities and energy states by statistically sampling the underlying discrete lattice without requiring deterministic continuous paths.
+To overcome this, the model moves to stochastic sampling by replacing exact orbital evaluations with random basis vectors (stochastic orbitals) sampled across the discrete voxel grid.
+Just as spatial values resolve into anthropic choice and probabilistic thresholds at $H \to 0$, stochastic DFT resolves global electronic densities and energy states by statistically sampling the underlying discrete lattice without requiring deterministic continuous paths.

-The text defines several structural and dynamic properties that govern the underlying voxel grid:
+We define several structural and dynamic properties that govern the underlying voxel grid:

 Rotational Invariance via Symbolic Diagonalization: The voxel grid is not a static Cartesian container.
 Observing 2D or 3D space introduces an intrinsic rotational information property.
 For example, rotating the original decimal plane by $45^\circ$ maps the vector $\{\sqrt{2}, \sqrt{2}\}$ back to a unit length when divided by the unit lengths of individual voxels that are inherently tied to irrational roots ($\sqrt{2}, \sqrt{3}$) forming the structural hypotenuses across grid cells.